isomerpages/moe-sst/_student-admission/S1 Admission.md

 All applicants will receive the outcome of their application **via email** at the end of the DSA-Sec Exercise.
 Applicants posted through the DSA-Sec Exercise are also not permitted to transfer to another school after the release of the PSLE results.

+#### International Student
+International students applying for admission to SST do not need to sit for the Admissions Exercise for International Students (AEIS)-Secondary test due to their specialized curriculum.
+However, applicants who are also applying to other mainstream schools in Singapore would need to take and pass the AEIS test before they can be considered for admission to secondary schools.
+Please refer to&nbsp;[https://www.moe.gov.sg/international-students/aeis.](https://www.moe.gov.sg/international-students/aeis)
 ###### *Information is correct as of 3 May 2023*